Parenting Archives | Page 6 of 11 | Rice Psychology

 Fear with Kids: What’s Normal and What’s Not?

-Consider the following story as it relates to this week’s piece.
 I’m a bit nervous for this year’s Halloween.
 I have three kids and my two oldest are more than excited, but my youngest is the one I’m worried about.
 Last Halloween was Nick’s first outing to a haunted house and trick-or-treating.
 He was only six years old, so I should’ve known better.
 I didn’t prepare him at all for the haunted house and he ran out screaming and crying a minute after entering.
 I felt so horrible seeing him terrified like that.
-For a few days, he was constantly remembering...
+For a few days, he was constantly remembering what had happened that night.
+He’s fine now but I...

 Read More